uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/execution_policies.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

-Execution policies
+Execution Policies
 ------------------

-C++ Standard aligned execution policies
+C++ Standard Aligned Execution Policies
 +++++++++++++++++++++++++++++++++++++++

 oneDPL has the set of execution policies and related utilities that are semantically aligned